BroadbentT/ZIP-CRACKER/README.md

 | zip    | secure.zip     | 35ebcf246fbab4c7106dde9e0c57d8e4 |

 Python script file to crack encrypted .zip files using various methods.
-The script is menu driven and allows the user to choose between a dictionary attack, hash attack or a brute force attack on the specified file.
+The script is menu driven and allows the user to choose between a dictionary attack, a hash attack, or a alphanumeric brute force attack on the specified file.

 ## CONSOLE DISPLAY
 ![Screenshot](picture1.png)